Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: Generalized probabilistic theory preliminaries

 This generalizes the notion of an exact unital embedding of Ref.~\cite{muller2023testing} to apply to GPT fragments that are not standard GPTs; additionally, it generalizes the notion of simplex-embeddability of Ref.~\cite{SchmidGPT} to apply to embeddings into GPTs that are not simplicial.

-For relatively tomographic fragments (i.e., for proper GPTs), embeddings are necessarily faithful, as there is no way to introduce new operational identities while reproducing the empirical probabilities.
-For embeddings of fragments that are not tomographic, however, both faithful and nonfaithful embeddings are possible.
+For relatively tomographic fragments (i.e., for proper GPT systems), embeddings are necessarily faithful, as there is no way to introduce new operational identities while reproducing the empirical probabilities.
+For embeddings of fragments that are not relatively tomographic, however, both faithful and nonfaithful embeddings are possible.
 Embeddings are linear maps, so they always preserve operational identities.
 Faithful embeddings moreover do not introduce new operational identities, so that

 Nonfaithful embeddings necessarily {\em do} introduce new operational identities, however.
 If it is the embedding map for states that fails to be injective, then one will have at least one pair of distinct states, $s\neq s'$, for which $\iota(s)=\iota(s')$.